Celebrity · Netflix Roast 2026

 WHAT THE ROAST TELLS US ABOUT WATCH CULTURE IN 2026

-Second, Audemars Piguet's Royal Oak has cemented its position as the default celebrity sports watch.
-Meek Mill's rainbow version and Serena Williams' gem-set piece represent the two dominant expressions of the reference in entertainment culture: the openworked complication for the music world and the gem-set jewellery piece for female collectors.
+Audemars Piguet's Royal Oak, meanwhile, has effectively become the default celebrity sports watch — Meek Mill's openworked version and Serena Williams' gem-set "Rainbow" represent its two dominant modes, the technical showpiece and the jewellery piece.